 8- August Zentangle Challenges

-There was a 2022 Zinchie challenge hosted by Tina Raymaekers CZT.
+In 2022, Tina Raymaekers CZT hosted a Zinchie challenge.
 I am not sure yet if there will be a 2023 edition.
 Check back with Tina when the time comes.

 9- September Zentangle Challenges